Our trained mental health professionals support childcare centers and improve healthy development for all children.

 Our Early Childhood Mental Health (ECMH) Program located in Marin County works to improve the overall quality of childcare and increase the likelihood of healthy development for all children.

-Since 2000, this program of Jewish Family and Children’s Services and Parents Place has placed trained mental health consultants at childcare centers serving low-income families with at-risk children from birth to age five.
+Since 2000, we have placed trained mental health consultants at childcare centers serving low-income families with at-risk children from birth to age five.
 By establishing trusting, consistent relationships with childcare providers, our Early Childhood Mental Health consultants become part of the fabric of the childcare centers.

 The program works with childcare providers focusing on prevention and early intervention techniques, helping them learn to identify at-risk children.
 By doing so, the program increases the caregivers’ awareness and understanding of the child’s experience and ensures that the children and their families receive the special assistance they need to thrive.